nojronatron/nojronatron.github.io/continuing-education/msbuild-2024-notes.md

 ## Sessions I Could Not Attend And Want To View

-- [ ] Build APps From The Cloud With Microsoft Dev Box, Visual Studio, and More.
+- [ ] Build Apps From The Cloud With Microsoft Dev Box, Visual Studio, and More.
 - [ ] Developer Experience Improvements in Windows.
 - [ ] Accessibility In The Era Of Generative AI.
 - [ ] Building Copilots - Key Lessons And Best Practices.
 - [ ] Deploy, Test, And Run Apps With Azure Deployment Environments.
-- [ ] Inside Microsoft AI Innovation With Mark Russinovich.
+- [x] Inside Microsoft AI Innovation With Mark Russinovich.
 - [ ] Start Building Your Next App Now With MongoDB Provider For EF Core.
 - [ ] Infusing Your .NET Apps With AI: Practical Tools And Techniques.
 - [ ] .NET API Development End-To-End.
-- [ ] Enhancing .NET MAUI: Quality, Performance, And INteroperability In .NET 9.
+- [ ] Enhancing .NET MAUI: Quality, Performance, And Interoperability In .NET 9.
 - [ ] How To Quickly Build A .NET Dashboard.
 - [ ] Modern Full-Stack Web Development With ASP.NET Core And Blazor.